-Corps programs contribute to workforce development in the natural resources, while restoring coastal habitat to support healthy fisheries, fishing communities, and trust resources.
-These efforts will help sustain valuable fisheries habitat, and provide participants with employable skills to support long-term coastal economies and restoration right where they live.
+Corps programs contribute to natural resource jobs and workforce development while restoring and studying coastal habitat to support healthy fisheries, fishing communities, and trust resources.
+These efforts help sustain valuable fisheries habitats and the species that depend on them.
+Corps members gain employable skills to support long-term coastal economies and restoration right where they live.

 GulfCorps Brings Ecosystem Recovery to the Gulf Coast

-GulfCorps is a youth-based conservation corps program helping to restore degraded coastal habitats in Alabama, Florida, Louisiana, Mississippi, and Texas, including those damaged from the Deepwater Horizon oil spill.
-The program trains and places participants to work on projects that benefit coastal habitat such as wetlands, streams, and coastal uplands along the Gulf of Mexico, promoting career growth and future employment opportunities in conservation work.
-We are partnering with The Nature Conservancy to oversee the program, which includes recruiting, training, and mobilizing local coastal citizens to conduct hands-on habitat restoration in their communities in each of the five Gulf states.
+GulfCorps is a conservation corps program helping to restore degraded coastal habitats in Alabama, Florida, Louisiana, Mississippi, and Texas, including those damaged from the Deepwater Horizon oil spill.
+The program recruits young adults (18-25) from local communities with the intent to increase diversity in the conservation workforce and address issues of environmental justice in communities affected by the spill.
+GulfCorps trains and places participants to work on projects that benefit coastal habitat—such as wetlands, streams, and coastal uplands along the Gulf of Mexico—while promoting career growth and future employment opportunities in conservation work.
+We partner with The Nature Conservancy to oversee the program, mobilizing local coastal citizens to conduct hands-on habitat restoration in each of the five Gulf states.

 Training Veterans in Habitat Restoration in California

-Since 2012, NOAA has partnered with California Conservation Corps to help provide post-9/11 veterans with the opportunity to transition from serving their country to protecting their countries fisheries resources.
+Since 2012, NOAA has partnered with California Conservation Corps to provide post-9/11 veterans with the opportunity to transition from serving their country to protecting their country's fisheries resources.
 The Veterans Corps Fisheries Program in California provides veterans with training and connections in the natural resource field while meeting NOAA’s mission to conserve and manage coastal and marine ecosystems and resources.
 Veterans work side-by-side with restoration experts from state, federal, and non-profit organizations.
 They also receive scholarships and housing assistance to support their journey.

-Connecting Veterans Fisheries Internships in Washington
+Veterans Gain Fisheries Science Experience in Washington